Financial Support While You’re on Placement?

 • There will be no advance payments – you must have commenced or completed your eligible placement week before receiving the corresponding payment.

-• Payments are typically made on a fortnightly basis, depending on your placement schedule and university processing times.
+• Payments are made on a fortnightly basis, depending on university processing times.

 Receiving other payments?